-It is important that all staff have training to enable them to recognise the possible signs of abuse and neglect and to know what to do if they have a concern.
+It is important that all staff have training to enable them to recognise the possible signs of abuse and neglect, also to know what to do if they have a concern.
 All staff are made aware of their early help process and understand their role in this.
-All staff receive a copy of the Department for Education guidance 'Keeping Children Safe in Education' as well as the Safeguarding Policy.
+All staff receive an online copy of the Department for Education guidance 'Keeping Children Safe in Education' as well as the Safeguarding Policy.
+During the INSET on the first day of the school term teaching staff, academic support staff, administration staff and Premises are informed of the need to complete the Safeguard online training module.
+Separate arrangements are in place for catering and cleaning staff.